reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 Skipping Updates
 ................

-If you update a State Hook to the same value as the current state then the element which owns that state will not be rendered again.
+If you update a State Hook to the same value as the current state then the component which owns that state will not be rendered again.
 We check ``if new_state is current_state`` in order to determine whether there has been a change.
 Thus the following would not result in a re-render: